Paula's Body Shop

 The Next Few Visits

-Most people require 1-5 visits before determining what symptoms have permanently left versus symptoms that come creeping back.
+Most people require 1-3 visits before determining what symptoms have permanently left versus symptoms that come creeping back.
 These are the visits that occur before a maintenance level can be established, and are also what helps determine what maintenance level might be right for you.

 Symptom Tracking

-So, please keep track of how long it takes before symptoms return.
-If a discomfort returns within hours or within a few days, then you either have an acute issue that needs attention sooner rather than later, or your issue goes deeper and therefore requires deeper work then may have been done at the first visit out of caution.
-If a symptom takes longer to return, you can wait longer to return.
+• If a symptom takes longer to return, you can wait longer to return.
 However, waiting too long after a symptom has returned is like starting over!
 So, it is important to keep track of any returning symptoms, when they returned, and what might have triggered their return, if anything.

 Regarding Symptoms